-In the second quarter of fiscal 2024, as a result of Star India assets and liabilities being classified as held for sale (see Note 4), they have been removed from the entertainment goodwill reporting units along with a proportional amount of goodwill.
+In the second quarter of fiscal 2024, as a result of Star India assets and liabilities being classified as held for sale (see Note 4), they ~~have been~~ were removed from the entertainment goodwill reporting units along with a proportional amount of goodwill.
 As a result, we evaluated the residual goodwill at our entertainment DTC services and linear networks reporting units for impairment.
 Star sports was a standalone reporting unit which did not have any goodwill.

-The evaluation resulted in a \$ 0.7 billion non-cash charge for impairment of goodwill at our entertainment linear networks reporting unit.
+The evaluation resulted in a \$0.7 billion non-cash charge for goodwill impairment of goodwill charge at our entertainment linear networks reporting unit in the second quarter of fiscal 2024.
 Goodwill was not impaired at the entertainment DTC services reporting unit.

-The impairment evaluation compares the reporting unit's carrying value to its fair value, which is based on estimated discounted future cash flows.
+The impairment evaluation compares the reporting unit's carrying value amount to its fair value, which is based on estimated discounted future cash flows.
 These future cash flows are based on internal forecasts, which consider projected inflation and other economic indicators, as well as industry growth projections.
 Significant judgments and assumptions in the discounted cash flow model relate to future revenues and certain operating expenses, terminal growth rates and discount rates.
 Discount rates are determined based on the inherent risks of the underlying operations.
 We believe our estimates are consistent with how a marketplace participant would value our reporting units.

-In addition, we recorded a \$ 1.3 billion non-cash goodwill impairment charge related to the Star India Transaction (see Note 4 for additional information).
-Both of these charges were recorded in "Restructuring and impairment charges" in the Condensed Consolidated Statements of Operations.
+In addition, we recorded a \$1.3 billion non-cash goodwill impairment charge related to the Star India Transaction (see Note 4 for additional information) in the second quarter of fiscal 2024.
+Both of these charges are recorded in "Restructuring and impairment charges" in the Condensed Consolidated Statements of Operations.